vaceksimon/keycloak-fedcm/README.md

 Maven wrapper requires the `JAVA_HOME` environment variable to be set.

 ## Building the project
 The FedCM extension to Keycloak is a Java Maven project.
-For building, it uses a Maven wrapper.
-It can also be used for execution but is less preferred to the Docker images.
+It uses a Maven wrapper for building and execution but is less preferred to Docker images.

 ### Compile
 - To compile the extension and package it in a JAR in `target/keycloak-fedcm-999.0.0-SNAPSHOT.jar` run: \